istairbn/xlr-xld-advanced-plugin/README.md

 # Overview #

 The xlr-xld-advanced-plugin is a XL Release plugin that allows you to perform slightly more advanced tasks on XL Deploy.
 It depends on the xlr-xldeploy-plugin - so make sure you have that installed already.
+You can find this in the **[Xebia Labs Community](https://github.com/xebialabs-community/xlr-xldeploy-plugin)**
 This plugin was created to ensure that the community plugin was not polluted, whilst retaining the ability to perform these extra functions.

 ## Installation ##